 The Authority sponsors a 401(a) plan for those employees hired on or after July 1, 2016.
 Those employees that participate in the hybrid plan (see Note 8) have the defined contribution portion of their plan held here.
 Nonunion employees hired on or after January 1, 2019 participate only in the defined contribution plan.
 Participants are considered to be fully vested in the plan after six years.
-Employer defined contribution payments vest on a graded scale over six years.
+Employer-defined contribution payments vest on a graded scale over six years.
 Employee contributions vest immediately.
 The hybrid plan requires those employees in the plan to contribute 6.5 percent of covered payroll and provides for the Authority to make a required 2.0 percent contribution of covered payroll.
-The direct compensation plan requires those employees in the plan to contribute 5.0 percent of covered payroll and provides for the Authority to make a required matching contribution.
-The Authority contributed \$75,096 and \$58,756 and the employees contributed \$223,948 and \$191,034 to the defined contribution plan for the years ended December 31, 2019 and 2018, respectively.
+The direct compensation plan requires those employees in the plan to contribute 6.5 percent of covered payroll and provides for the Authority to make a required 8.5 percent contribution of covered payroll.
+The Authority contributed \$139,364 and \$75,096, and the employees contributed \$273,531 and \$223,948 to the defined contribution plan for the years ended December 31, 2020 and 2019, respectively.